wmnnd/swoosh/README.md

 ## Adapters

-Swoosh supports the most popular transactional email providers out of the box and also has an SMTP adapter.
-Below is a
+Swoosh supports the most popular transactional email providers out of the box and also has a SMTP adapter.
+Below is the list of the adapters currently included:

 Provider   | Swoosh adapter
 :----------| :------------------------